CyberSpokes/writeups/NUS GreyHats CTF Quals 2025/notsus/writeup.md

 After a brief visit to [Cyberchef](https://gchq.github.io/CyberChef/),
 ![](https://raw.githubusercontent.com/CyberSpokes/writeups/refs/heads/main/NUS%20GreyHats%20CTF%20Quals%202025/notsus/images/half_flag.png)

- I only got half the flag for some reason, so I once again wanted to give up, so I told a friend to take a look at it.
+ I only got half the flag for some reason.At that point I felt like a wizard who had just pulled half a rabbit out of a hat... and then realized the other half was still under the table.
+So I did the best next logical thing, told a teammate to take a look at it.

 He discovered **BY ACCIDENT** that the malware, when ran again, DECRYPTS the contents of the folder it previously encrypted!
 ***I was officially cooked***